Spelinspektionen: online gambling in decline amid Covid-19

 Online gambling rates in Sweden have declined since the outbreak of the novel coronavirus (Covid-19), according to new data from the country’s Gambling Authority (Spelinspektionen).

-The data, part of the of the first of a series of monthly reports Spelinspektionen was tasked with producing during the crisis, found that overall betting and gaming turnover in March and April was 5.9% and 5.4% year-on-year respectively.
+The data, part of the of the first of a series of monthly reports Spelinspektionen was tasked with producing during the crisis, found that overall betting and gaming turnover in March and April was down 5.9% and 5.4% year-on-year respectively.
 This contrasts with January, when online gaming turnover was up 21%, and February, for which a 9% increase was recorded.

 The authority did note, however, that some of the comparability may be affected by the fact that Sweden’s market only opened at the start of 2019.